 Greenidge owns and operates a landfill located on its property in the Town of Torrey, NY.
 As required by the NYSDEC, landfills are required to fund a trust or provide an equivalent financial commitment to cover expenses for approximately 30 years of estimated expenses to maintain the landfill after a landfill has ceased operations.
 As of June 30, 2021, the landfill owned by Greenidge is a fully permitted, operational landfill and acts as a leachate treatment facility.
-An annual report is completed by a third-party engineering firm to provide environmental compliance and calculate combined closure and post-closure costs, discounted to current year dollars.
+An annual report is completed by a thirdthe landfill owned by Greenidge is a fully permitted, operational landfill and acts as a leachate treatment facility.
+An annual report is completed by a thirdparty engineering firm to provide environmental compliance and calculate combined closure and post-closure costs, discounted to current year dollars.
 In lieu of a trust, Greenidge has negotiated with its largest equity member to maintain a letter of credit guaranteeing the payment of the liability.
-In accordance with ASC 410-20, Asset Retirement Obligations, Greenidge has recorded an environmental liability of \$5.0 million and \$4.9 million as of June 30, 2021 and December 31, 2020, respectively.
-The letter of credit related to this liability was for \$5.0 million at June 30, 2021.

-Greenidge has an obligation associated with coal combustion residuals associated with the closure of a coal ash pond located on its property in the Town of Torrey, NY as coal combustion residuals are subject to Federal and State regulations.
+In accordance with ASC 410-20, Asset coal ash pond located on its property in the Town of Torrey, NY as coal combustion residuals are subject to Federal and State regulations.
 In accordance with Federal law and ASC 410-20, Asset Retirement Obligations, Greenidge recorded an asset retirement obligation of \$2.3 million as of both June 30, 2021 and December 31, 2020.
 There were no changes to cash flow estimates related to the coal ash pond asset retirement obligation during the first six months of 2021.
 Estimates are based on various assumptions including, but not limited to, closure and post-closure cost estimates, timing of expenditures, escalation factors, discount rates and methods for complying with coal combustion residuals regulations.
 Additional adjustments to the asset retirement obligations are expected periodically due to potential changes in estimates and assumptions.